anngvu/accent/README.md

 There are several options to make use of these tools, resources, and prompts:

 1. *accent* can be run as an MCP server, in which case you bring your own preferred client that is MCP-compatible.
 See [MCP Server mode](https://github.com/anngvu/accent?tab=readme-ov-file#MCP-server-mode).
 2. If you don't have a preferred compatible client, *accent* does include a basic terminal interface and web app client interface.
-To run either of these, see [Running the application](https://github.com/anngvu/accent?tab=readme-ov-file#running-the-application).
+To use either of these, see [Built-in client interface](https://github.com/anngvu/accent?tab=readme-ov-file#running-the-application).

 See for a discussion of the differences.